joelparkerhenderson/agile-consulting-is-it-right-for-you/agile-consulting-scorecard-for-first-showcase/index.md

 **Our highest priority is to satisfy the customer.**

-- [ ] Does the consultant lead with a customer satisfaction metric?
+- [ ] Does the showcase lead with a customer satisfaction metric?

   - Example: Net Promoter Score (NPS).

 **Welcome changing requirements, even late in development.**

-- [ ] Does the consultant welcome changing requirements?
+- [ ] Does the showcase welcome changing requirements?

-  - Example: how well did they handle the change requests from above?
+  - Example: try asking for a relatively small relatively easy to understand change; how well did they handle the change request?

 **Deliver working software frequently.**

-- [ ] Does the consultant show working software?
+- [ ] Does the showcase show working software?

   - Example: any kind of simple value proof, such as a production feature improvement, or even a prototype, pilot, or proof of value.

 **Business people and developers must work together daily throughout the project.**

-- [ ] Does the showcase include the business people at issue and the developers at issue?
+- [ ] Does the showcase include business people and developers at the showcase?

-  - Example: this means the actual work team, not the agile consulting people (though they should be working together too), the executive sponsors, guidance team, engagement team, etc.
+  - Example: this means the actual work team of business people and developers, and does not mean the agile consulting people, nor the executive sponsors, nor any engagement team, etc. (all of whom should be welcome at showcases, yet aren't the ones actually doing the customer-driven day-to-day work).

 **Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.**